-It is expected that a patient would not normally require more than one TAVI Case Conference in determining suitability for the services described in Item 38495.
+It is expected that a patient would not normally require more than one TAVI Case Conference in determining suitability for the services described in items 38495 or 38514.
 As such, item 6080 is only payable once per patient in a five year period.
 Item 6081 is payable only twice per patient in a five year period.